Alex Garland follows Ex Machina with another thought-provoking science-fiction film, this time to tackle issues like depression and self-destruction

 For the fact is (and this may come as a spoiler to the most sensitive readers), while some fight or surrender to its effects, the Shimmer is only a magical prism that refracts, mirrors and exposes whatever is good or bad inside us — which, in this case, reminds me of another masterpiece by Andrei Tarkovsky, Solaris (1972).
 Lena resists, but what she is actually denying is the painful recognition that she is the one to blame for sending her husband away.

-And that is why the brilliant last shot of Annihilation – which made me think of it as a twisted sci-fi version of Eternal Sunshine of a Spotless Mind (2004) – is so tragic as to what it says about depression, desolation and even ourselves as a self-destructive species, while also ironic when commenting on our unstoppable inclination for destroying what we love.
+And that is why the brilliant last shot of Annihilation — which made me think of it as a twisted sci-fi version of Eternal Sunshine of a Spotless Mind (2004) — is so tragic for what it says about depression, desolation and even ourselves as a self-destructive species, while also ironic when commenting on our unstoppable inclination for destroying what we love.
 In the end, are those two “survivors” going to find a way to understand each other?